Russian submarine Omsk (K-186): Construction and career

 In the first post-refit exercise, Omsk successfully destroyed SSBN Alexander Nevsky in a simulated exercise.
 At the end of 2019, the Omsk crew won two challenge prizes from the Commander-in-Chief of the Navy - for the destruction of enemy ships by firing cruise missiles at sea targets and for the search and destruction of enemy submarines with the execution of a torpedo attack.

 In 2019, its commander was Captain 2nd Rank Oleg Aleksandrovich Grishayev.

 On 27 August 2020, during the Ocean Shield 2020 exercise, the missile cruiser Varyag and Omsk jointly fired in the Bering Sea; Omsk hit the target with a P-700 Granit missile at a distance of more than 320 kilometers.
 On 28 August 2020, it surfaced in international territorial waters off the Pacific coast of Alaska, which worried local fishermen.

 On 4 August 2021, Omsk returned from deployment, with Kuzbass returning on 24 August.
-Omsk was rumoured to have taken part in the large scale exercise off the Hawaii Islands, the first post-Cold war Russian exercise in the area, with cruiser, two destroyers, three corvettes, nuclear submarine and several strategic bombers.

 Again underway on 29 September 2021, firing a Granit missile in a joint exercise with Guards Missile Cruiser Varyag.

 On 15 July 2022, Omsk (along with Tomsk and Kuzbass) returned from three month deployment.

 On 19 September 2022, Omsk and SSN Novosibirsk launched Granit (SS-N-19 Shipwreck) and Onyx (SS-N-26 Strobile) cruise missiles against a seaborne target in the Chukchi Sea.
+The submarine remained active as of 2025.